Everything you need to know about knee pain

 Anti-inflammatories (e.g ibuprofen)

-Help reduce swelling and pain so movement feels easier.
+Ask your doctor if this will help reduce swelling and pain so movement feels easier.

 Important: When to not use this guide and seek medical attention